Borelli28/favorite_player/README.md

 # MLB Favorite Players

 ### General Information
-This project is displays MLB batters statistics using a free MLB API: https://appac.github.io/mlb-data-api-docs/, and it allows the user to add their favorite players and track their statistics throughout the season.
-This project is currently live at: https://mymlbplayers.com/.
+This project displays MLB batters statistics using a free API: https://appac.github.io/mlb-data-api-docs/, and it allows the user to add their favorite players and track their statistics throughout the season.
+This project is live at: https://mymlbplayers.com/.